Sudan crisis: Threat to culture 'unprecedented,' UNESCO says – DW – 09/23/2024

 Sudan crisis: Threat to culture 'unprecedented,' UNESCO saysSeptember 23, 2024

-With their Kalashnikovs at the ready and their fingers forming a "V" for victory, soldiers from Sudanese militia forces pose in front of the ancient ruins of Naga in a social media video.
+In a social media video, soldiers from Sudanese militia forces pose in front of the ancient ruins of Naga with their Kalashnikovs at the ready and their fingers forming a "V" for victory.

 Three temples have been excavated and restored since the 1990s by archaeologists, including a German team from the Munich Museum of Egyptian Art.
 Fifty more temples, palaces and administrative buildings are still hidden under the ruins, as well as necropolises with hundreds of graves.

 But now Naga, which is a UNESCO World Heritage site, has been caught up in yet another Sudanese civil war.
-Since April 2023, rival generals have again been fighting for power in the resource-rich yet desperately poor country.
-The de facto ruler Abdel- Fattah al Burhan and the army he controls are opposed by the Rapid Support Forcesmilitia of his former deputy, Mohammed Hamdan Dagalo — who now control Naga.
+Since April 2023, rival generals have again fought for power in the resource-rich yet desperately poor country.
+The de facto ruler Abdel-Fattah al Burhan and the army he controls are opposed by the Rapid Support Forces militia of his former deputy, Mohammed Hamdan Dagalo — who now control Naga.

-The likes of US President Joe Biden have repeatedly — and so far unsuccessfully — called on the parties to the conflict to negotiate an end to the war.
+World leaders, including US President Joe Biden, have repeatedly — and so far unsuccessfully — called on the parties to the conflict to negotiate an end to the war.

 'Threat to culture' in Sudan is unprecedented

-"The situation is really bad," says Munich Museum of Egyptian Art director, Arnulf Schlüter.
+"The situation is really bad," says Arnulf Schlüter, the director of Munich Museum of Egyptian Art.

 He does not know whether the archaeological project will ever be resumed.